Search Bloc

 The Search Bloc (Bloque de Búsqueda) is the name of three different ad hoc special operations units of the National Police of Colombia (Policía Nacional de Colombia).
 They were originally organized with a focus on capturing or killing highly dangerous individuals or groups of individuals.

 First Search Bloc

 The original Search Bloc was created in 1986 by President Virgilio Barco with the sole objective of apprehending drug lord Pablo Escobar and his associates.
 Its original commander was Colonel Hugo Martinez.

-Search Bloc members received training from the Colombian army and were specially selected to be impervious to police corruption from the drug cartels.
+Over 600 Search Bloc members received training from the United States and the Colombian army and were specially selected to be impervious to police corruption from the drug cartels.
 Throughout its mission, Search Bloc faced many obstacles, including a spy within the group.
 There were claims that the Search Bloc collaborated with anti-Escobar vigilante groups such as Los Pepes, including vigilantism in the suspicious deaths of Escobar's subordinates.

 Escobar was killed on December 2, 1993, in a shootout with members of the Search Bloc.

 After dismantling the Medellín Cartel, the Search Bloc was transferred to Cali to locate and shut down the Cali Cartel.